textcreationpartnership/A02945/README.md

 ##Content Summary##

 #####Body#####

-A lamentation of the death of the moost victorious Prynce Henry the eyght late kynge of thys noble r
+1. ¶A lamentation of the death of the mooſt victorious Prynce Henry the eyght late Kynge of thys noble royaime of Englande.

 #####Back#####
-A lamentation of the death of the moost victorious Prynce Henry the eyght late kynge of thys noble r **Types of content**
+¶Imprinted at London in Pater noſter rowe by Ihon Turcke.Cum priuilegio ad imprimendum ſolum.
+**Types of content**

   * There are 112 **verse** lines!